delashu/-R-for-Data-Science-Bookclub-Presentation/README.md

 "Ch3_4_Bookclub.Rmd" (R Markdown file that can be knit into iO slides)

-"" (html file of slides that were presented at bookclub)
+"Rbookclub_C3_4.pdf" (pdf file of slides that were presented at bookclub)